-- 1. Shenyang Yuanda Aluminium Industry Engineering Co., Ltd. ("Shenyang Yuanda Aluminium") is a wholly owned subsidiary of the Company. - Pursuant to 10 Building Ownership Certificates Wu Ji Zhong Xin Cun Fang Zi Di Nos.
+- 1. Shenyang Yuanda Aluminium Industry Engineering Co., Ltd. ("Shenyang Yuanda Aluminium") is a wholly owned subsidiary of the Company. - 2.
+Pursuant to 10 Building Ownership Certificates Wu Ji Zhong Xin Cun Fang Zi Di Nos.
 00233 to 00235,00258, 00259, 00266, 00267,00274, 00276 and 00277, 10 units with a total gross floor area of approximately 847.00 sq.m. are owned by Shenyang Yuanda Aluminium Industry Engineering Co., Ltd. Southwest Branch, a branch of Shenyang Yuanda Aluminium. - 3.
 For the remaining 5 units with a total gross floor area of approximately 432.90 sq.m., we have not been provided with any title certificates. - 4.
-We have attributed no commercial value to the property as the relative land use rights of the units are of collectively-owned land nature.
+In the valuation of this property, we have attributed no commercial value to the 15 units of the property with a total gross floor area of approximately 1,279.9 sq.m. as the relative land use rights of the units are collectively-owned land nature.
 However, for reference purpose, we are of the opinion that the depreciated replacement cost of the units (excluding the land element) as at the date of valuation would be RMB1,704,000 assuming all relevant title certificates have been obtained and the units could be freely transferred. - 5.
 We have been provided with a legal opinion regarding the property interest by the Company's PRC legal advisers, which contains, inter alia, the following: - a.
-The building ownership rights of the units mentioned in note 2 are subject to claims of third parties which could lead to repossession of such buildings as Southwest Branch has not provided the relevant certificate documents in terms of the legality of property development of the relevant land; and - b.
+The building ownership rights of the units mentioned in note 2 are subject to claims of third parties which could lead to repossession of such buildings as the Southwest Branch have not provided the relevant certificate documents in terms of the legality of real estate development of the relevant land; and - b.
 For the units without any title certificates mentioned in note 3, the occupancy, use, benefits and disposal of the building can not be recognized or protected by the PRC laws.